Geology of Mars: Large impact basins

 Several enormous, circular impact basins are present on Mars.
 The largest one that is readily visible is the Hellas basin located in the southern hemisphere.
 It is the second largest confirmed impact structure on the planet, centered at about 64°E longitude and 40°S latitude.
 The central part of the basin (Hellas Planitia) is 1,800 km in diameter and surrounded by a broad, heavily eroded annular rim structure characterized by closely spaced rugged irregular mountains (massifs), which probably represent uplifted, jostled blocks of old pre-basin crust.
 (See Anseris Mons, for example.)
-Ancient, low-relief volcanic constructs (highland paterae) are located on the northeastern and southwestern portions of the rim.
+Ancient, low-relief volcanic constructs (highland paterae) are located on the northeastern and southwestern parts of the rim.
 The basin floor contains thick, structurally complex sedimentary deposits that have a long geologic history of deposition, erosion, and internal deformation.
 The lowest elevations on the planet are located within the Hellas basin, with some areas of the basin floor lying over 8 km below datum.

 The two other large impact structures on the planet are the Argyre and Isidis basins.
 Like Hellas, Argyre (800 km in diameter) is located in the southern highlands and is surrounded by a broad ring of mountains.
 The mountains in the southern portion of the rim, Charitum Montes, may have been eroded by valley glaciers and ice sheets at some point in Mars's history.
 The Isidis basin (roughly 1,000 km in diameter) lies on the dichotomy boundary at about 87°E longitude.
-The northeastern portion of the basin rim has been eroded and is now buried by northern plains deposits, giving the basin a semicircular outline.
+The northeastern part of the basin rim has been eroded and is now buried by northern plains deposits, giving the basin a semicircular outline.
 The northwestern rim of the basin is characterized by arcuate grabens (Nili Fossae) that are circumferential to the basin.
 One additional large basin, Utopia, is completely buried by northern plains deposits.
 Its outline is clearly discernable only from altimetry data.
-All of the large basins on Mars are extremely old, dating back to the late heavy bombardment.
+All of the large basins on Mars are extremely old, dating to the late heavy bombardment.
 They are thought to be comparable in age to the Imbrium and Orientale basins on the Moon.

 Equatorial canyon system

 Near the equator in the western hemisphere lies an immense system of deep, interconnected canyons and troughs collectively known as the Valles Marineris.
 The canyon system extends eastward from Tharsis for a length of over 4,000 km, nearly a quarter of the planet's circumference.
 If placed on Earth, Valles Marineris would span the width of North America.
 In places, the canyons are up to 300 km wide and 10 km deep.
 Often compared to Earth's Grand Canyon, the Valles Marineris has a very different origin than its tinier, so-called counterpart on Earth.
 The Grand Canyon is largely a product of water erosion.
 The Martian equatorial canyons were of tectonic origin, i.e. they were formed mostly by faulting.
 They could be similar to the East African Rift valleys.
-The canyons represent the surface expression of powerful extensional strain in the Martian crust, probably due to loading from the Tharsis bulge.
+The canyons represent the surface expression of a powerful extensional strain in the Martian crust, probably due to loading from the Tharsis bulge.